Catholic Ecclesial Movements and New Communities

 Is there a Joint Body for these Associations in the D.C.
 Area?

-Early in 2005, Cardinal Theodore McCarrick formed a new Committee of Catholic Lay Associations in the Archdiocese of Washington, D.C. composed of representatives from these ecclesial movements and new communities.
-His hope was that “by thinking, praying, and finding new ways to adore the Lord and serve his Church” (Cardinal McCarick, July 2004) these organizations would become better known and therefore more effective in sharing their gifts.
+Early in 2005, a new committee of Catholic lay associations in the Archdiocese of Washington was founded, composed of representatives from these ecclesial movements and new communities.
+The hope was that by thinking, praying, and finding new ways to adore the Lord and serve his Church these organizations would become better known and therefore more effective in sharing their gifts.
 The Committee meets regularly with a representative appointed by the Archbishop.

 Who can belong to a movement or community?